bor0/arrew/README.md

 As an example, consider a simple formal system:

 ```
-a1 : MI
+ra1 : MI
+tha1! : ra1

 r1 : xI -> xIU
 r2 : Mx -> Mxx
 r3 : xIIIy -> xUy
 ```

-We specify a single axiom (term) `MI` and three rules that allow transforming axioms to derive new theorems.
+The rule `ra1` specifies the axiom `MI` (converted into theorem `tha!`) and three rules that allow transforming axioms to derive new theorems.
 Consider the following theorems:

 ```
-t1 : r2 x=I a1
+t1 : r2 x=I tha1!
 # t1 will be equal to `MII` since the expression `Mx` captures `MI` (note `x` is a variable).
 The expression `x` will be substituted with the expression `I`
 t2 : r2 x=II t1
 # Similarly, t2 will be equal to `MIIII` following the previous reasoning